Bachelor of Science in Business Administration (BSBA)

 Students graduating with a BSBA degree are expected to demonstrate the following program learning outcomes -

-• Specialized Knowledge - Apply business concepts in the areas of management, finance, accounting, marketing, and information technology to various business scenarios.
+• (PLO 6) Specialized Knowledge - Apply business concepts in the areas of management, finance, accounting, marketing, and information technology to various business scenarios.
 Evaluate and propose information technology solutions to improve an organization's operational efficiency.

 Graduation requirements: